joshuabradley012/nested-tree/README.md

 npm test
 ```

+For a quick performance sanity check (inserts + reorders), the suite includes `/src/tests/performance/performance.test.ts`, which runs automatically with the command above.

+On my machine, the history store performs 500 operations on 500 children in ~800ms.

 ## Roadmap

 This toy example serves as a scalable substrate for future improvements.
 If inspired, or motivated to create a production instance of this, I will work on the following: